'Sad situation': Man rushed into hospital for heart condition tries to rehome beloved dogs in Spain's Granada - Olive Press News Spain

 The man’s friend Trudy McCaffery said the Velez de Benaudalla resident was likely to be in hospital for ‘a while’.

+“I’ve managed to rehome them back to the UK by car – I don’t think they’d survive a flight and all the associated things that happen with that,” she said.

+“So all being well they will be going home by the end of the month, and then we’ll try and sort everything else from there.”

-He was desperately hoping someone could rehome his two elderly female springer spaniels.
+McCaffery said her friend, who has been living in Velez de Benaudalla for about 10 years, was desperately hoping someone could rehome his two elderly female springer spaniels as he went into hospital for treatment about a heart condition.

 “They don’t need much exercise, just a trundle out for the toilet in the morning, tea time and before bed,” McCaffery said.